Gastroparesis, also known as delayed gastric emptying, is a type of autonomic neuropathy that affects the digestion of food.

 A diagnosis of gastroparesis is made when a person has symptoms and a test result showing delayed emptying of the stomach into the small intestine (delayed gastric emptying) without anything blockage.
 Having a proper diagnosis, which involves testing, is important to guide treatment options.

 Scintigraphy measures how much time it takes food to move through a person’s stomach.
 This is considered the “gold standard” for diagnosing gastroparesis.
-During the test, the person has to eat an egg sandwich with jam, toast, and water.
-The egg has a small amount of radioactive isotope in it so the doctor can see the egg moving down the digestive track for 4 hours.
-The person lies under a scanning machine that takes pictures of the egg in the stomach after 1 hour, 2 hours, and 4 hours.
-If more than 10% of food is still in the stomach at 4 hours the person has gastroparesis.2
+During the test, the person has to eat an egg sandwich with jam, toast and water.
+The egg has a small amount of radioactive isotope in it so the doctor can see the egg moving down the digestive track for four hours.
+The person lies under a scanning machine that takes pictures of the egg in the stomach after one hour, two hours and four hours.
+If more than 10 percent of food is still in the stomach at four hours the person has gastroparesis.2

-Wireless Motility Capsule (WMC) measures how quickly food is traveling through the digestive tract by measuring pH, pressure, and temperature.
+Wireless Motility Capsule (WMC) measures how quickly food is traveling through the digestive tract by measuring pH, pressure and temperature.
 The person swallows an electronic capsule (e.g., SmartPill).
 As the capsule moves through the digestive tract, it sends information to a receiver the person is wearing with the readings.
-This is done for 5 hours.2
+This is done for five hours.2

 Gastric Emptying Breath Test (GEBT) is a non-radioactive test that measures how fast your stomach empties by measuring carbon dioxide in breath samples after a meal that has a chemical element called the 13C isotope (carbon-13) added to it.2